Can You Have Braces as an Adult?

 Are there any extra complications?

 While the process is essentially the same whatever the age of the patient, the increased chance of pre-existing gum disease with age does mean that there might be a need to carry out some hygiene work prior to the braces being fitted to ensure proper movement of the teeth.
-See our recent post on bleeding gums.

 It is very rare for children, especially those as young as eight to 10, to have bleeding gums (a sign of either gingivitis or the more serious periodontitis, a condition whereby the build-up of plaque leads to gum and bone erosion).